redien/reuse-lang/README.md

 Compiler for the Reuse programming language

-       --minimal true     Source language should be treated as Minimal Reuse, default: false --nostdlib true    Do not include the standard library, default: false --language [LANG]  Target language to compile to.
+       --minimal [BOOL]   Source language should be treated as Minimal Reuse, default: false --stdlib [BOOL]    Include the standard library, default: true --language [LANG]  Target language to compile to.
                           Can be ocaml or minimal.
        --output [FILE]    Write output to FILE